SuMere/ESP32-GPIO_INTERRUPT_TEST/README.md

  * Connect GPIO18 with GPIO39
  * Connect GPIO19 with GPIO36
  * Generate pulses on GPIO18/19, that triggers interrupt on GPIO39/36

+## Deep sleep:

+ Wake is triggered automatically switching trigger pin on each boot (GPIO36/39).
+ It is detectable by the increment of the printed variable [BOOT COUNT <bootCount>].